alf-p-steinbach/C---how-to---make-non-English-text-work-in-Windows/how-to-use-utf8-in-windows.md

 Which means that with MinGW g++ 11.2.0 `fs::path` garbles a `char`-based path specification with non-ASCII characters.

-***TANSTAAFL***: *There Ain’t No Such Thing As A Free Lunch*.
+*TANSTAAFL*: *There Ain’t No Such Thing As A Free Lunch*.

 ---

-Unfortunately *it’s g++ that is standard-conforming here*.
-The C++ standard requires `fs::path` to misbehave &mdash; to garble text &mdash; by default in a UTF-8 based Windows program, because the specification stems from before Windows got UTF-8 support in June 2019, i.e. before there was a *process* ANSI codepage.
-The ridiculous required text garbling (it would have been a single word fix in the standard, “system” → “process”) affects
+Unfortunately it’s g++ that is standard-conforming here.
+The C++ standard requires `fs::path` to garble text by default in a UTF-8 based Windows program, because the specification stems from before Windows got UTF-8 support in June 2019, i.e. before there was a *process* ANSI codepage.
+The ridiculous required text garbling &mdash; it would have been a single word fix in the standard, “system” → “process” &mdash; affects

 * the constructors;
 * assignment via `=`;